 These Portuguese tarts are a lot sweeter than the ones you may be familiar with.
-They are also made with puff pastry, which makes them significantly lighter and flakier.
+These palatable dishes from Portugal are also made with puff pastry, which makes them significantly lighter and flakier.

 Pastel De Natas has everything you could dream of in a pastry: crispy around the edges with a creamy charred custard center.
 They are a great way to end any meal, but you can also make some extra to eat as a light snack or even a quick breakfast.

 Gata is an Armenian pastry that is crispy on the outside with a spiral of vanilla cream filling.
 Many have compared it to croissants because they are both made from rolled bread dough.
 However, this recipe is much sweeter and more buttery.